 Forbes: “2020s Might Be The Worst Decade In U.S. History – triggered by contagion from a global credit crisis.”2

 Mark Zandi, chief economist at Moody’s Analytics, said that “2020 is a real inflection point.”

 The newspapers, magazines and credit agencies are speculating.
+(Find out more about best credit card after bankruptcy.)
 But what about those in the know?